mushster/frontend-challenge-1/docs/DESIGN.md

 Users log in through the `/login` route where their credentials are validated by the `authStore`.
 Once authenticated, users can access protected routes, which otherwise prevent unauthorized access and redirect to the login page.

 ### Claims Management Flow
 Users upload CSV files containing claims data.
 This data is parsed and validated against the `claimSchema`.
 Valid claims appear in the `ClaimsTable` component where users can edit, delete, or approve them.
 Approved claims can then be used to generate MRF files.
+Basic tests are included for this component.

 ### MRF Generation Flow
 When ready, approved claims are sent to the backend where they're processed into the required MRF format.
 These generated files are stored and made available for download through the user interface.